cannlytics/cannlytics/README.md

 Development can happen in many avenues.
 Frequent, small scope pull requests are encouraged.
 Any contribution, even if it needs future polishing, helps build the project and advance the field of cannabis analytics.
 In general;

 1. [Create a fork](https://docs.github.com/en/github/getting-started-with-github/quickstart/fork-a-repo) of the repository.
 2. Work on a solution for your most-pressing problem.
+Be creative.
 3. [Create a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for your changes to be reviewed and merged into the project upon approval or for you to receive feedback on how your changes can be approved.

 The simplest way to run the app is to open a command line from the project's root directory and run: